Deadlift

 Follow these step-by-step instructions to perform Deadlift with proper form and technique.

-Stand with your feet hip-width apart, with the barbell over the middle of your feet.
+Stand with your feet hip-width apart, with the barbell positioned over your mid-foot.

 Secondary Muscles